Arundhati113/Land-cover-Classification/README.md

 # Intelligent Analysis on Satellite Imagery: Land Cover Classification
+## Problem statement:
+Analyzing the unsupervised learning techniques to identify clusters of an image & then comparing the algorithms to check which algorithms obtain the best results.

+## Results
-Tried to implement the unsupervised learning algorithms like SOM, DBSCAN, Fuzzy C-means in google colab, you can view our implementation here:
+Tried to implement the unsupervised learning algorithms like SOM, DBSCAN, Fuzzy C-means in google colab, you can view the results here:

 https://colab.research.google.com/drive/1FcA5cUKTGVHdwY_aE5cGXnljDnfqZCrH?usp=sharing#scrollTo=z6i6pxmWBw74